Preparation of Flexible Budgets

 • Helps in monitoring branch performance more accurately.

-Activity Based Costing, Significance, Features, Stages, Application
+Activity Based Costing, Meaning, Definition, Concept, Features, Significance, Stages, Application and Fundamentals

 ABC, or Activity-Based Costing, is a costing methodology that focuses on identifying and assigning costs to specific activities that consume resources within an organization.
 It provides a more accurate and detailed understanding of cost drivers and cost behavior, allowing for better cost allocation and decision-making.